The standard is a shared reference for day-to-day professional cleaning operations

 Communication and issue resolution processes

-Internal organization and recordkeeping
+Internal organization and record keeping

 Clear service structure that supports consistent service outcomes